amazon-mq/mcp-server-rabbitmq/README.md

 ## Features

 ### Manage your RabbitMQ message brokers using AI agent
 This MCP servers wraps admin APIs of a RabbitMQ broker as MCP tools.
-It also uses Pika to interact with RabbitMQ to operate at the message level.
-You can also specify a different RabbitMQ broker that you want to connect to mid-conversation (default is configured during server initialization).

 ### Supports streamable HTTP with FastMCP's `BearerAuthProvider`
 You can start a remote RabbitMQ MCP server by configuring your own IdP and 3rd party authorization provider.